-Frontiers publishing platform is custom developed.
+Frontiers’ publishing platform is custom developed.
 We offer one of the fastest platforms amongst academic publishers.
-Our Review Forum guides authors, reviewers and editors smoothly through the steps and alerts them when any action is required.
-This has shortened the average time from submission to final decision to around 93 days.
+Our Review Forum guides authors, reviewers and editors smoothly through the review process and alerts them when any action is required.
+This has shortened the average time from submission to final decision to 90 days.

 Post-publication evaluation of the work’s significance and impact is done democratically by the community using the Frontiers online impact metrics and tiering system.
 Read more about these here.

 The full Frontiers Collaborative Peer Review consists of two phases.

-During the Independent Review phase, the reviewers assess the manuscript independently from each other and from the authors, according to a standardized review template, adapted to each article type.
+During the Independent Review phase, the reviewers assess the manuscript independently from each other and from the authors, according to a standardized review template.
+These templates are adapted to each article type.

 During the Interactive Review phase, authors and reviewers can interact with each other through real-time comments in the discussion forum.
 The Associate Editor and, if required, the Specialty Chief Editor can also enter the Review Forum and oversee the review process.

 The following articles types are attributed a full, standardized peer review:

-Original Research Articles, Review Articles, Hypothesis & Theory Articles, Methods Articles, Perspective Articles, Technology Reports, Clinical Trial Articles, Mini Reviews, Clinical Case Studies, General Commentaries, Opinion Articles, Data Report, Protocols and CPC.
+Code, Research Snapshot, Clinical Study Protocol, Policy and Practice Reviews, Protocols, Brief Research Report, Case Report, Community Case Study, Conceptual Analysis, Curriculum Instruction and Pedagogy, Empirical Study, Evaluation, Policy Brief, Original Research Articles, Review Articles, Hypothesis & Theory Articles, Methods Articles, Perspective Articles, Technology Reports, Clinical Trial Articles, Mini Reviews, General Commentaries, Opinion Articles, Data Report, Protocols and CPC.

 Following the Frontiers online manuscript submission, the editorial office conducts a pre-screening for quality control.
-If a manuscript meets Frontiers criteria for quality, an Associate Editor of the relevant specialty section is immediately invited to take on the manuscript editorial assignment.
-After a preliminary content check, the Associate Editor may either decide to send the manuscript out for review or recommend it for immediate rejection to the Specialty Chief Editor.
+If a manuscript meets Frontiers’ criteria for quality, an Associate Editor from the relevant Specialty Section is immediately invited to supervise the manuscript’s peer review process.
+After a preliminary content check, the Associate Editor may decide to either send the manuscript out for review or recommend it for immediate rejection to the Specialty Chief Editor.

 In the latter case, the Specialty Chief Editor may confirm the Associate Editor’s recommendation of immediate rejection due to the following reasons: